-TRPI was designed based on the assumption that TRP would have largely indirect effects on the macroinvertebrate community; however, the strength of association between TRPI and TRP implies that TRP may have a more direct impact than previously thought.
+TRPI was designed based on the assumption that TRP would have largely indirect effects on the macroinvertebrate community; however, the strength of association between TRPI and TRP implies that TRP may have a more direct impact on the invertebrate community than previously thought.
 Some recent research has demonstrated that the survival of Serratella ignita eggs to hatching is directly impacted by moderate TRP levels (0.1 mg l-1) (Everall et al., 2018).
 This implies that a more causal, trait-based approach could be developed if the direct mechanisms by which TRP impacts invertebrate communities can be established.

 The statistically-derived sensitivity of taxa to TRP is complex, with some families being sensitive at some times of year or in some river types, when compared to others.
-For example, Gammaridae are very tolerant of TRP for River Type 2 but appear very sensitive within River Type 5.
+For example, Gammaridae are very tolerant of TRP for River Type 2 but very appear sensitive within River Type 5.
 This may be because of other co-occurring difference between these river types.
-For example, Type 5 rivers are likely to be macrophyte and fine sediment dominated and Type 2 rivers relatively macrophyte poor with coarser sediments.
+For example, Type 5 rivers are likely to be macrophyte and fine sediment dominated and Type 2 rivers relatively macrophyte poor, as well as differences in substrate particle size due to downstream fining of sediment and thermal regime variability due to downstream warming.
 Research has demonstrated that multiple stressors can have unexpected results, for example, insect larvae were less affected by fine sediment when organic matter was prevalent in the study of Doretto et al. (2017) and other stressors, such as fine sediment or warm water can alter the response of organisms subject to nutrient stress (Piggott et al., 2012).
-To unravel these complex interactions, future work should ideally focus on the direct, causal interactions between elevated nutrient concentrations and invertebrate persistence, on larval, adult and egg stages.
+To unravel these complex interactions, future work would usefully focus on the direct, causal interactions between elevated nutrient concentrations and invertebrate persistence, on larval, adult and egg stages.
 Increasing the resolution to species level or focusing on particular taxonomic traits which are lost in the presence of elevated P may enable a better understanding of P impacts on macroinvertebrates, and improvement of the biomonitoring potential of TRPI (e.g. see Monk et al. 2012).